Khojasteh/i18n/README.md

   bi-directional mirroring of the controls.

 - **TGoogleTranslator:** \
-  This is an interface to the online  Google translation service for automatic text translation.
+  An interface to the Google Translation API for automatic text translation.

 - **TMessageDialog:** \
-  Displays a localizable and customizable message dialog.
+  Displays a localized message dialog.

 - **TInputQueryDialog:** \
-  Displays a localizable input  dialog  box that lets the user enter a string, double, or integer.
+  Displays a localized input dialog for entering string, double, or integer values.

 - **TIntlDateTimeLabel:** \
-  A label control that displays a fully localizable TDateTime value on a form.
+  A label control for displaying localized TDateTime values.

 - **TIntlMonthCalendar:** \
-  A month calendar control to display a fully localizable calendar on a form.
+  A month calendar control for displaying localized calendars.

 - **TIntlDatePicker:** \
-  A control that is designed specifically for entering localized dates.
+  A control for entering localized dates.

 - **TFlagImageList:** \
-  A special image list component that provides country flag icons.
+  An image list component that provides country flag icons.

 - **TImageLabel:** \
   A label control that can include an image on its face.

 - **TCultureLabel:** \
-  A label control to display the name and country flag of a culture (locale) on a form.
+  A label control for displaying culture (locale) name and country flag.

 - **TCultureBox:** \
   A combo box control that represents a list of cultures (locales).